RIKEN-RCCS/lens3/doc/design.md

 ## Short Term TODO, or Deficiency

-* Adding control on the pool statuses "online" and "expiration" via Web-API.
+* Add control on the pool statuses "online" and "expiration" via Web-API.
 They are of fixed values currently.
-* Starting MinIO with --json.
+* Start MinIO with the --json option.
 It will make parsing the output reliable.
-* Avoiding Python.
-The code will likely be in Go-lang in the next release
+* Not be in Python.
+The code will be in Go-lang in the next release.
+* Make the key generation Web-API like the API of STS.

 ## Glossary